superdurszlak/superdurszlak.github.io/pricing.md

 To learn about my current availability, please contact me via LinkedIn or e-mail.

 Please do not hesitate to let me know how would you like to verify my qualifications before starting collaboration.
 I am open to provide references or participate in a relevant recruitment process if needed, such as system design sessions or live coding, however I might not be interested in time-consuming processes free of charge.
-Especially, I generally withdraw from processes requiring me to complete a "homework" assignment, as the scope usually requires from several hours to days.
+Especially, I generally withdraw from processes requiring me to complete a "homework" assignment, as the scope usually requires from several hours to days of effort.

 ## Disclaimer